cimug-org/.github/profile/README.md

 - Provide a central repository for CIM related open source projects and tooling
 - Provide a space for promoting collaboration around these projects within the CIM community

-To inquire about the CIMug Open Source Initiative or to discuss contributing new projects to the initiative please contact us at [GitHub Admin](mailto:cimug.dev@gmail.com).
+To inquire about the CIMug Open Source Initiative or to discuss contributing new projects to the initiative please contact us at [github.admin@ucaiug.org](mailto:github.admin@ucaiug.org).

 ## CIM Users Group